ColumbiaCGUI/MercuryMessaging/README.md

 ![Basic scene layout](https://github.com/ColumbiaCGUI/MercuryMessaging/wiki/Images/General/MercuryCollage2.png)

-The *Mercury* messaging toolkit is a new way to handle cross-component communication in the Unity game engine.
+The *Mercury Messaging* toolkit is a new way to handle cross-component communication in the Unity game engine.
 It integrates seamlessly with the Unity Editor, and is both robust and expandable.